mshockwave/nacro/README.md

 $
 ```

-Of course, this is not the full story, there are other cool features waiting for you to explore in the [wiki](https://github.com/mshockwave/nacro/wiki).
+Of course, this is not the full story.
+Other features like [Invalid Capture Detection](https://github.com/mshockwave/nacro/wiki/Invalid-Capture-Detection) are waiting for you to explore in the [wiki](https://github.com/mshockwave/nacro/wiki)!

 ## Motivations
 The C/C++ macro system adopts a copy-and-paste style text replacement that leads to many problems.
 For example, values might unintentionally be mixed up with adjacent operands in an expression.